sketchings/beginning-php-training/sessions/01-getting-setup/beginner-track-setup.md

 (Choose the windows or mac version of the documentation as appropriate.)
 Note that you'll be downloading MAMP PRO even though you're only using the free version (MAMP rather than MAMP PRO).
 You'll be installing both but only using the non-PRO version.

-## Install Editor

-[Visual Studio](https://visualstudio.microsoft.com/) is free and available for both Windows and Mac.
-Follow the link for download and installation instructions.

-I personally use [PhpStorm](https://www.jetbrains.com/phpstorm/).
-It has a 30-day free trial after which you'll need to purchase a license to continue use.

 ## Hello World